cicob/jiraApi/readme.md

 # Design

-For a brief overview, please see these pictures: [Overview in Powerpoint](jira-api-presentation.pdf)
+For a brief overview, please see these pictures: [Overview](jira-api-presentation.pdf)